replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/02-checking-cluster-resources/assignment.md

 kubectl preflight ./harbor-preflights.yaml
 ```

-You will see that our cluster generates a warning since it has only two CPU
+You'll see that our cluster generates a warning since it has only two CPU
 cores available.
 This should be fine for our lab environment, so we can
 ignore the warning for now.